DaddyJCub/home-hub/PRD.md

 - **Trigger**: User accesses admin section in settings
 - **Progression**: View settings → Export data as JSON backup or Delete specific data categories → Confirm destructive actions → System updates
 - **Success criteria**: Users can export all data and selectively delete data categories safely

+### Member-Specific Views
+- **Functionality**: Global filter in header that shows only data relevant to a selected household member across all sections
+- **Purpose**: Allow individual household members to focus on their own responsibilities and schedule without being overwhelmed by shared household data
+- **Trigger**: User selects a member from the dropdown filter in the header
+- **Progression**: Select member from header dropdown → All sections automatically filter to show only that member's data → Dashboard shows member's chores, events, and stats → Chores section shows only assigned chores → Calendar shows only events where member is booked by or attending → Toggle back to "Everyone" to see all household data
+- **Success criteria**: Member filter persists across page refreshes, updates all sections simultaneously, clearly indicates when a member view is active, and seamlessly switches between individual and household-wide views

 ## Edge Case Handling